racoles/NSLSII-CHX-data-acquisition/README.md

 param clim: sets the color limits of the current image.<br/>

 ### display_cropped_image <a name="display_cropped_image"></a>
-Display CHX eiger image cropped to user specifications.
-Will save the plot as a TIFF.<br/>
+Display CHX eiger image cropped to user specifications and save the image as a TIFF with dual pixel and mm axis.<br/>

 `def display_cropped_image(im, uid, x1, x2, y1, y2, clim, cmap='gist_stern')`